 How Will the Move Impact You?

-The migration from self-hosted to SaaS will mean that Blackboard will be unavailable for a few days.
-The usual time frame is three days.
-We will let you know well in advance when the system will be down.
-Additionally, we will do the migration between the terms or over a break so there will be minimal impact to students, staff, and faculty who use Blackboard.
+The migration from self-hosted to SaaS will mean that Blackboard will be unavailable for a few weeks, starting December 23rd and going until January 17th.
+We will let you know if anything changes to that timeframe.
+The migration is done between the terms or over a break so there will be minimal impact to students, staff, and faculty who use Blackboard.

 To prepare for this migration, please do your best to reduce the size of your courses–it makes the process a lot faster and easier.
 If you need help with that, please check out our post on Reducing Your Course Size.